ole-old/Flying-Owl/README.md

 # Installation
 Place this directory in your KA Lite directory and then open the start.html file.
 Your done!
 Well, almost.
 This includes a pruned version of the topics.json file because most browsers (Chrome, Android web browser) will choke (QuataExceeded: DOM Exception 22) if you put that into localStorage.
 You may want to roll your own topics.json file or help out with the efforts to make a file system based JSON store so the whole topics.json doesn't have to be loaded all at once (see GIST https://gist.github.com/rjsteinert/5080816).

+# How this works on the technical side
+The start.html page loads a modified topics.json into your browser.
+It's been modified for a JSONP callback because WebKit browsers don't support XMLHTTPRequest when using file protocol.
+When that finishes loading, you are prompted to go to topics.html where you can browse the "Source of all knowledge", the topic tree.
+When you drill down far enough, the links lead to video.html which will load a video from your ka-lite's content directory and also form a link to HTML exercises in your ka-lite directory.
+When you click on the exercise link, it brings you to that exercise's HTML page.

 # What works with which browsers

 ## Browsing the topic tree